Inbibo/shift_docs/docs/getting_started/basics/terminology.md

 ## Workflow

-A workflow is a directed acyclic graph (DAG) that builds the relationship between the execution of its nodes.
-A workflow is composed of interconnected nodes and defines an execution process.
+A workflow is a directed acyclic graph (DAG) that builds the casual relationship between the execution of its nodes.
+A workflow is composed of interconnected nodes and defines the global execution logic of the automation process.

 ## Node